rbawden/RoCS-MT/README.md

 ### Guidelines

-We include the first version of the guidelines for both normalisation and translation.
+We include the first version of the guidelines for both normalisation and translation in `guidelines`.
 Both guides, in particular the one for normalisation, is likely to evolve in future releases.